burgil/supe-project-creator/README.md

 4.  **Lint & Bump**: Bump the version using `bun bump` and lint the project with `deno lint` to find important issues.
 5.  **Submit a PR**: Submit a pull request with your changes.

-We appreciate your contributions and look forward to hearing from you!
+I appreciate your contributions and look forward to hearing from you!

 **Bump Version Script**
 ---------------